GangstersPairOfDice/bookWorm/README.md

 This project aims at finding new and innovative ways to read books.

-The main idea is to help reduce eye-stress from reading by creating a system which allows a more natural flow for receiving information from text.
+The main idea is to help reduce eye-stress from reading by creating a system which allows for a more natural flow of receiving information from text.

 The first idea being developed is to make a sort of space-filling curve from text, so that one may continue reading without having to restart from a new line.